paolosalvatori/azure-function-premium-plan/README.md

 }
 ```

-As an altenative, you can use of a static, singleton instance of the HttpClient object to call the external ipify service via HTTPS.
-To avoid holding more connections than necessary, we suggest to reuse client instances rather than creating new ones with each function invocation.
+As an alternative, you can use a static, singleton instance of the HttpClient object to call the external ipify service via HTTPS.
+To avoid holding more connections than necessary, we suggest reusing client instances rather than creating new ones with each function invocation.
 We recommend reusing client connections for any language that you might write your function in.
 For example, .NET clients like the HttpClient, DocumentClient, and Azure Storage clients can manage connections if you use a single, static client.
 For more information, see [https://docs.microsoft.com/en-us/azure/azure-functions/manage-connections#static-clients](https://docs.microsoft.com/en-us/azure/azure-functions/manage-connections#client-code-examples).

-Note: when debugging the Azure Function locally, make sure to replace the placeholders in the local.settings.json file with valid connection strings to storage account, Service Bus namespace, and Cosmos DB account.
+**Note**: when debugging the Azure Function locally, make sure to replace the placeholders in the `local.settings.json` file with a valid connection string for the storage account, Service Bus namespace, and Cosmos DB account.

 ## Run the sample

 You can proceed as follows to run the sample:

 1. Connect to the jumpbox virtual machine using Azure Bastion
-2. Use the [Service Bus Explorer](https://docs.microsoft.com/en-us/azure/service-bus-messaging/explorer) integrated in the Azure Portal or download and use the [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) tool to send one more messages to the **requests** queue in the Service Bus namespace.
+2. Use the [Service Bus Explorer](https://docs.microsoft.com/en-us/azure/service-bus-messaging/explorer) integrated into the Azure Portal or download and use the [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) tool to send one or more messages to the **requests** queue in the Service Bus namespace.
 In the latter case, you can retrieve the connection string of the Service Bus namespace from the Azure Portal.
 ![Resources](images/servicebusexplorer.png)

-3. If using [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) tool, send a batch of 1000 messages in a single shot to simulate a traffic burst.
+3. If you use the [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) tool, send a batch of 1000 messages in a single shot to simulate a traffic burst.
 4. You can run the following query in Data Explorer to retrieve the list of public IP addresses used by the Azure Functions app to invoke the [ipify](https://api.ipify.org) external service.
 You will notice that they all belong to the Public IP Address Prefix resource used by the NAT Gateway.

 ```sql